joshuabailes/agreements-public/README.md

 agreements
 ==========

-18F's client agreements and related materials
+18F's repo for documents related to agreements

+*All files in /agreements-public/ should be considered work-in-progress.*